-- 11.11 In determining applications, the Licensing Authority has the duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, in effect those not related to gambling and licensing objectives.
+12.13 In determining applications, the Licensing Authority has the duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, in effect those not related to gambling and licensing objectives.
 One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulation approval for their proposal.
-Bearing in mind that once a premises licence comes into effect it authorises the premises to be used for gambling, a licence can only be issued once the Licensing Authority is satisfied that the premises is ready to be used for gambling in the reasonably near future. - 11.12 If the construction of a premises is not yet complete, or if they need alteration, or if the applicant does not yet have a right to occupy them, then an application for a provisional statement should be made instead.
-See section 19 of this policy for further guidance.
+Bearing in mind that once a premises licence comes into effect it authorises the premises to be used for gambling, a licence can only be issued once the Licensing Authority is satisfied that the premises is ready to be used for gambling in the reasonably near future.

-In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, this authority will determine applications on their merits, applying a two stage consideration process:-

-- First, whether the premises ought to be permitted to be used for gambling - Second, whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place. - 11.13 Applicants should note that this authority is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence. - 11.14 Location This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
+- 12.14 If the construction of a premises is not yet complete, or if they need alteration, or if the applicant does not yet have a right to occupy them, then an application for a provisional statement should be made instead.
+See section 19 of this policy for further guidance. - 12.15 In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, this authority will determine applications on their merits, applying a two stage consideration process:- - First, whether the premises ought to be permitted to be used for gambling - Second, whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place. - 12.16 Applicants should note that this authority is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence. - 12.17 Location This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
 As per the Gambling Commission's Guidance to Licensing Authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits. (remove: with the onus upon the applicant showing how potential concerns can be overcome.)
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits. - 12.18 Planning The Gambling Commission Guidance to Licensing Authorities states: (para 7.58) In determining applications, the Licensing Authority should not take into consideration matter that are not related to gambling and the licensing objectives.
+One example would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.